 Joni Mitchell isn’t relevant for the 21st century.
-It’s tragic, I cry over it, but it’s true.
+It’s a shame, I cry over it, but it’s true.

-She used to evoke such admiration for her precision craftsmanship and such affection for her emotional stripteases, among the people of the era whose epithet she helped coin—The Woodstock Generation.
-And of course she’s spawned already several generations of introspective singer-songwriters, strong younger women building on the ground Joni broke, all of whom credit Joni as their soul-mother.
+She evoked immense admiration for her precision craftsmanship and gushy affection for her emotional stripteases among her peers, the era whose epithet she helped coin—The Woodstock Generation.
+And of course she’s spawned several generations of introspective singer-songwriters, strong younger women building on the ground Joni broke.
+All of them credit Joni as their soul-mother.

 But she was of a different generation, and no matter how much the young ‘uns may pantheon her, I don’t believe they have an inkling of the world of which she speaks.